zfox23/dialog/hubs-webrtc-tester/README.md

 #### Running the Web Tester Client
 1. In your command line, `cd` into the `app` directory within this folder.
-2. Type `npm run develop` and press enter.
+2. Type `npm run develop:web` and press enter.
 3. Navigate to [`http://localhost:8000`](http://localhost:8000) to access the tool.

-You can use `npm run build` to build a faster, minified version of the tester application that can be deployed on a remote Web server from the resultant `public/` folder.
+You can use `npm run build:web` to build a faster, minified version of the tester application that can be deployed on a remote Web server from the resultant `public/` folder.
 Right now, there are no significant differences between a local development build and a "production" build.

 ### NodeJS Client Usage
 #### Prerequisites